klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

                       a single string separated by spaces.
 This option value is stored in the configuration file.
 -b, --brief           Create a more brief output for some commands.
+-M STATE, --maxstate STATE
+                      Specify the maximum state for some commands.
+This option value is stored in the configuration file.
 -P EXPRESSION, --source-patch EXPRESSION
                       Specify a source patchexpression.
 Such an expression consists of a tuple of 2 python strings.
 The first is the